benoitc/gunicorn/docs/source/deploy.rst

 Systemd
 -------

 A tool that is starting to be common on linux systems is Systemd_.
-Below are configurations files and instructions for using systemd to create a unix socket for incomming Gunicorn requests.
+Below are configurations files and instructions for using systemd to create a unix socket for incoming Gunicorn requests.
 Systemd will listen on this socket and start gunicorn automatically in response to traffic.
 Later in this section are instructions for configuring Nginx to forward web traffic to the newly created unix socket:

 **/etc/systemd/system/gunicorn.service**::